John's Walk: Introduction

 \section{Introduction}

 Drawing random samples from a convex body in $\mK \subset \R^n$ is an important problem for volume computation and optimization which has generated a large body of research.
 Usually $\mK$ is specified by a membership oracle which certifies whether or not a test point $x \in \R^n$ is contained in $\mK$.
 Given such an oracle, geometric random walks are then used to explore $\mK$ such that after a sufficient number of steps, the walk has ``mixed'' in the sense that the current point is suitably close to a point uniformly drawn from $\mK$ in terms of statistical distance.
 To use such walks, an assumption that $\mB(r) \subset \mK \subset \mB(R)$ is often made, where $\mB(r)$ represents the Euclidean ball of radius $r > 0$.
 One common example of such geometric walks is the Ball Walk, which generates the next point by uniformly randomly sampling from a ball of radius $\delta \leq r/\sqrt{n}$ centered at the current point, and mixes in $\Otilde(n(R^2/\delta^2))$ steps from a warm start (i.e., the starting distribution has a density bounded above by a constant) \cite{kannan1997random}.
 Another is Hit and Run, where the next point is chosen uniformly at random from a random chord in $\mK$ which intersects the current point.
-Hit and Run mixes in $O(n^3(R^2/r^2) \log(R/(d\epsilon)))$ where the starting point is a distance $d$ from the boundary and $\epsilon$ is the desired distance to stationarity \cite{lovasz2006hit}.
-Both Ball Walk and Hit and Run thus depend on the rounding of the convex body in question, i.e., the term $R/r$, which may be arbitrarily large in terms of $n$.
-An affine transformation is required as a preprocessing step to bring the convex body into a position for which $R/r$ is suitably small.
-Such rounding transformations depend on drawing samples to estimate the covariance matrix of the body, and thus the complexity of rounding dwarfs the complexity of sampling.
-As such, random walks which circumvent the problem of rounding are desirable.
+Hit and Run mixes in $O(n^3(R/r)^2 \log(R/(d\epsilon)))$ where the starting point is a distance $d$ from the boundary and $\epsilon$ is the desired distance to stationarity \cite{lovasz2006hit}.